texta-tk/texta-tk.github.io/source/searcher.rst

 You can choose the columns that we would like to see from the drop-down menu right above the results.
 You can select or deselect all of them together (*Select all*) or by clicking on them separately.

-It is possible to hide the constraint panels with *Toggle drawer* button.
+It is possible to hide the constraint panels with the *Toggle drawer* button.

 Use arrows in the upper right to navigate between pages.
-You can aksi choose how many items per page you would like to see (also in the upper right corner).
+You can also choose how many items per page you would like to see (also in the upper right corner).

 .. _search_rt:
 .. figure:: images/search_results_toggle.png